kkdsdesilva/employee-attrition-rate/README.md

 python scripts/preprocess_script.py
 ```

 This script will preprocess the raw data and save the cleaned data in the data/processed directory.
+The preprocessing steps include handling missing values, encoding categorical variables, and creating new features.
+Using in time and out time, we calculated the total hours worked by each employee and the average hours worked per day and added this as a new features.

 ## Model Training and Hyperparameter Tuning